A. J. B. Johnston: Career

 Johnston had a long career as an historian with Parks Canada.

 The historical account Ni'n na L'nu: The Mi'kmaq of Prince Edward Island, co-authored with Jesse Francis, won the "best Atlantic-published" book, the PEI Book Award for non-fiction and a PEI Heritage Award.
-Johnston also developed the story-lines and scripts for the exhibit of the same name.
+Johnston also developed the story lines and scripts for the exhibit of the same name.

 Johnston has written the scripts for many exhibits in Atlantic Canada.
 Some of those exhibits have been at (or currently still are at) the Nova Scotia Museum, the Colchester Historeum, Musée des Acadiens des Pubnicos, Yarmouth County Museum, the Black Cultural Centre, and the aforementioned travelling exhibit entitled N'in na L'nu: The Mi'kmaq of Prince Edward Island.

-Since 2009, Johnston has published three novels inspired by the historical figure of Thomas Pichon (1700–1781).
-They are Thomas, A Secret Life (2012), The Maze (2014) and Crossings (2015).Atlantic Books Today described Johnston as "a natural to write this story."
+Since 2009, Johnston has published three novels inspired by the historical figure of Thomas Pichon (1700–1781): Thomas, A Secret Life (2012), The Maze (2014) and Crossings (2015).Atlantic Books Today described Johnston as "a natural to write this story".
 The review of Thomas in The Antigonish Review stated: "This is a fine novel, one that strikes just the right balance between fact and fiction."
 As for The Maze, Paul W. Bennett writes: "Taking on historical fiction and imaginatively recreating the inner life of one of Canada's most controversial early historical figures would be beyond the reach of most scholars.
-A. J. B. Johnston ... is more than equal to that challenge."
-The reviewer in the Nashwaak Review wrote: "Pichon is as real and developed a character as you will find anywhere … both believable and impressive."
-Two more novels appeared in 2018, with The Hat, a YA novel about the Expulsion of the Acadians from Grand-Pré in 1755, and Something True, a coming-of-age biographical fiction about Katharine McLennan (1892-1975).
+A. J. B. Johnston... is more than equal to that challenge."
+The reviewer in the Nashwaak Review wrote: "Pichon is as real and developed a character as you will find anywhere ... both believable and impressive."
+Two more novels appeared in 2018, with The Hat, a YA novel about the Expulsion of the Acadians from Grand-Pré in 1755, and Something True, a coming-of-age biographical fiction about Katharine McLennan (1892–1975).